radar/guides/c-extensions.md

     `-- test
         `-- test_hola.rb

-We can see that the `ext/hola` folder contains our `extconf.rb` and `hola.c` files, in addition to the `Makefile` generated during the install, the `hola.o` object file generated by the compiler, and the finished product, `hola.so`.
-We can also see that there is a copy of `hola.so` in `lib/hola`.
+We can see that the `ext/hola` directory contains our `extconf.rb` and `hola.c` files.
+We can also see that the install has generated a Makefile, a `hola.o` object file generated by the compiler, and the finished product, `hola.so`.
+And as mentioned before, notice that `hola.so` has been copied to `lib/hola`.

-When we require the gem, rubygems puts `hola`'s `lib` folder on the `$LOAD_PATH`, which is where `require` looks for files:
+When we require the gem, rubygems adds `hola`'s `lib` directory to `$LOAD_PATH`, which is where `require` looks for files:

     % irb -rubygems
     ruby-1.8.7-p352 :001 > require 'hola'
      => true
     ruby-1.8.7-p352 :002 > puts $LOAD_PATH
     /home/john/.rvm/gems/ruby-1.8.7-p352/gems/hola-0.0.1/lib
     ... (lots of standard paths) ...
     .
     => nil

-When it sees `require 'hola/hola'` at the top of `lib/hola.rb`, it finds `~/.rvm/gems/ruby-1.8.7-p352/gems/hola-0.0.1/lib/hola/hola.so`.
-(Note that we don't have to write the `.so` extension -- ruby figures this out for itself, which is fortunate, because it is platform-dependent.)

 Finally, we can call our C extension's `bonjour` method:

     ruby-1.8.7-p352 :003 > Hola.bonjour
     => "bonjour!"

 The string `"bonjour!"` came from our C extension.
 Hooray!

 Of course, we should also add a test to our test suite:

     % cat test/test_hola.rb
     require 'test/unit'
     require 'hola'